abhishekjs0/portfoliobacktester/README.md

    ```
 5. Visit `http://localhost:3000` and upload the sample CSVs from `examples/`.

+### Explore every page quickly

+Open `http://localhost:3000/demo` to see a curated tour of the marketing site, onboarding forms, and authenticated dashboards.
+Each card links straight to the live route so product, sales, or investor teams can preview the full experience in minutes.

 ## Preview without touching code (Docker Desktop)

 If you just want to see the app in action without learning any commands, follow this plain-language checklist: